DOING SOMETHING ABOUT YOUR LIFE

 1-life maintenance and support (sufficient capacities and goal

-to take care of oneself and those
+attainment to enable one to take care of oneself and those

-legitimately dependent on one, and meeting one’s
+legitimately dependent on one, and meeting one’s basic needs

 at least adequately)